All Episodes

 Well, you know, again, Peter, I'm going to leave you with this.

-In all the years I've interviewed you, and all the intervening years that I haven't, tonight marks some of the most profound statements Of belief, I guess, that you've made, I think, in your entire career.
+In all the years I've interviewed you and all the intervening years that I haven't, tonight marks some of the most profound statements of belief, I guess, that you've made, I think, in your entire career.

-Yeah, I think you're right, Art, and I'm very concerned about what's going on.
+And I'm very concerned about what's going on.

-We have to get to the bottom of this UFO phenomenon, and most of all, we have to get to the bottom of why the government is lying to us.
+And most of all, we have to get to the bottom of why the government is lying to us.

 That troubles me, as you've heard me say tonight.